Daniel Opare

-Daniel Tawiah Opare (/ɒ'pæ'reɪ/; born 18 October 1990) is a Ghanaian professional footballer who plays as a right-back for Belgian club Seraing.
+Daniel Tawiah Opare (/ɒ'pæ'reɪ/; born 18 October 1990) is a Ghanaian professional footballer who plays as a right-back.

 Club career

 Early career

 In November 2007, Opare was recognized by World Soccer as one of the "50 Most Exciting Teenagers on the Planet".
 He received rave reviews for using his incredible footspeed and precision crossing to great effect for the Ghana national under-17 team, the Black Starlets, at the 2007 U-17 World Cup.

 On 3 July 2010, Opare left Real Madrid Castilla to sign for Belgian club Standard Liège.

 On 20 May 2014, just before the 2014 FIFA World Cup, it was announced Opare had signed for Portuguese club Porto after a successful four-year stint with Standard Liège.

 Augsburg

 On 13 August 2015, Opare signed a three-year contract with German club FC Augsburg for an undisclosed transfer fee.

 Royal Antwerp

 In July 2018 Opare signed a contract with Belgian club Royal Antwerp as a free agent after his contract with his previous team had run out.